AashishRichhariya/openleaf/README.md

 ## The minimalist web-based editor

-**openleaf** is a minimalist, browser-based text editor that lets you start writing instantly without signup, downloads, or configuration.
+**openleaf** is a minimalist, browser-based rich text editor that lets you start writing instantly without signup, downloads, or configuration.
 Just go to any URL and start typing!

 ![image](https://github.com/user-attachments/assets/ed490943-4bbf-4513-8ff3-2a60ec40a143)